-The company wanted to gather data pertaining to offers available on various cell phone carriers’ websites to provide a competitive edge to their customers from this domain.
+The company wanted to gather data pertaining to offers available on various cell phone carriers’ websites, to provide a competitive edge to their customers in this domain.
 The requirement was feasible despite being extremely complex.
 Following were the issues that made this an extremely challenging project.

-1. Too many steps to get to the data
+1. Too many steps to get to data

-The offer information on the target sites were displayed only after certain variables like the zip code of the customer and offer types which constituted to a long path before the actual data is displayed.
-This meant the crawler had to be programmed to select each and every possible combination of inputs in order to effectively get the site to display all the available data.
+The offer information on the source sites were displayed only after certain variables like customer’s zip code and offer types are entered.
+This constituted to a long path before the actual data was displayed.
+As a result, the crawler had to be programmed to select each and every possible combination of inputs, to effectively get the site to display all the available data.

 2. Frequent site changes

 Since the mobile industry is a fast-paced one, the data available on these websites tend to change very often.
-Mobile network providers make changes to their existing offers, discontinue certain offers and come up with new ones.
-This demanded the need for close monitoring and implementation of automated means to handle site change issues.
+Mobile network providers make frequent changes to their existing offers, discontinue certain offers and come up with new ones.
+This demanded close monitoring and implementation of automated web scraper, to handle site change issues.